kanegovaert/Unknown-Logger/README.md

 Welcome to Unknown Logger.
 One of the most powerful keyloggers that has ever been released open source.
 Thanks to the Metroframework Unknown Logger has a beautiful design.
 Not only does it have a beautiful design but also contains amazing code, you know, the stuff everybody loves the most!

 **DISCLAIMER: This keylogger was created for educational purposes only.
-This means that any other use is unrecommended.
+This means that any other use is NOT recommended.
 I am not responsible for your actions.**

 # Features
 Unknown logger has a **lot** of features.
 Here are the main features: